cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 ## Import Video Files

-We'll be using these two videos available on [Pexels](https://www.pexels.com/), a free stock photos & videos site.
+We will be using these two videos available on [Pexels](https://www.pexels.com/), a free stock photos & videos site.
 The first one is for testing single pose estimation and only has one person in frame at a time.
 The second video is meant for testing multipose estimation and has several individuals in frame at varying distances from the camera.
 Download the videos in `Full HD` resolution.

 1. [Two Young Men Doing a Boardslide Over a Railing](https://www.pexels.com/video/two-young-men-doing-a-boardslide-over-a-railing-4824358/)

-   **Note:** Renamed to `pexels_boardslides`
+   > **Note:** Renamed to `pexels_boardslides`

 2. [Teens Riding Skateboard Doing Grind Rail](https://www.pexels.com/video/teens-riding-skateboard-doing-grind-rail-5039831/)

-   **Note:** Renamed to `pexels_teens_riding_skateboard_doing_grind_rail`
+   > **Note:** Renamed to `pexels_teens_riding_skateboard_doing_grind_rail`

 ### Add Files to Assets